NexusFusion/DarkWeb-Phantom-s-Terms-Of-Service/README.md

 Respect Discord’s Terms of Service and Community Guidelines at all times.
 Intellectual Property:

-DarkWeb Phantom and its associated logos, trademarks, and content are owned by [Your Company/Developer Name].
+DarkWeb Phantom and its associated logos, trademarks, and content are owned by ShadowMods.
 You may not use them without prior permission.
 Privacy:

 We respect your privacy.
 DarkWeb Phantom does not collect or store personal information beyond what is necessary for its functionality.